Get in touch

 Obviously there's a lot more, this is just to get you started...

-Sipping a cup of slightly floral, yet strong, Laos' coffee as you watch the morning mist rise above the river is just one of the simple pleasures afforded to you in Muang La.
-This is an area all but bereft of tourists, where you can trek or cycle through forested mountain foothills, and pad quietly across tiled temple floors, without worrying about when might be the best time to visit.
-Head to a traditional village and you'll be treated to the warmest of welcomes, as well as having the opportunity to observe communities working in harmony with nature.
-Muang La also hides some superb spa lodges where you can spend a couple of nights indulging in natural hot springs, Laotian cookery classes and five-course taster menus.
+Sipping a cup of floral (yet strong!)
+Lao coffee as you watch the morning mist rise above the river is just one of the simple pleasures you can relish in Oudomxay Province.
+Far from the tourist trail, you can trek or cycle through forested mountain foothills, or pad quietly across tiled temple floors, without worrying about avoiding the crowds.
+Head to a traditional village to experience the warmest of Laos’ famous welcomes, as well as having the opportunity to observe a community really working in harmony with nature.
+Oudomxay hides some superb cosy lodges, too, where you can spend a couple of nights exploring the region, learn Lao cookery from locals, and sit back to soak up the scenery.

 Muang La